-Before responding to Dionysius' complaints about the grammar and style of the Book of Revelation, it is necessary to tackle the first part of his argument against apostolic authorship: the lack of any resemblance with the Gospel and First Letter, which he assumes to have been written by John the apostle.
-Dionysius' assertion that there is an obvious resemblance of style, vocabulary and ideas between the Gospel and the First Letter35 meets with general agreement to this day, so it is not controversial to affirm that the Gospel and this Letter are the work of the same person.
-However, although Dionysius was convinced that the author of these works was the apostle John, son of Zebedee, according to Church tradition from the early second century,36 many scholars have since found it necessary to propose an alternative, hypothetical author.37
+Having turned Dionysius' complaints about the grammar and style of the Book of Revelation into evidence in favour of its apostolic, or at least Galilean, authorship, it is necessary to tackle the other part of his challenge: the lack of any resemblance with the Gospel and first Epistle, which he assumes to have been written by John the apostle.
+Dionysius' assertion that there is an obvious resemblance of style, vocabulary and ideas between the Gospel and the first Epistle meets with general agreement to this day, so it is not controversial to affirm that the Gospel and the Epistle are the work of the same person.
+However, although Dionysius was convinced that this author was the apostle John, son of Zebedee, according to Church tradition from the early second century, many scholars have since found it necessary to propose an alternative, hypothetical author.
+To